California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 Free Background Check: California Records Request

 If you know where a person has resided or where they may have committed a crime, you can search that county’s court records.
-In California you can search online on a website housing criminal records for all the counties in California.
+In California, you can search online on a website housing criminal records for all the counties in California.

 However, considering the new more restrictive law in California, it would be extremely difficult to perform a background check using the county court databases.
-If the county court databases no longer contain identifying information such as social security numbers, dates of birth, driver license numbers, attempting to conduct a background check by using those databases becomes nearly impossible.
+If the county court databases no longer contain identifying information such as social security numbers, dates of birth, driver’s license numbers, attempting to conduct a background check by using those databases becomes nearly impossible.

 This means using a third-party provider to conduct a background check in the state of California is typically the best choice.
 Again, this is because using the county court databases yourself will provide less than complete information.